 Now that you understand the causes and risks of dysphagia after stroke, let’s move onto recovery methods.

-Regaining Swallowing After Stroke
+Recovery Steps for Regaining Swallowing After Stroke

 The good news is that swallowing is a skill that many stroke patients can relearn through rehabilitation.